DevOps Tools Report 2020

 Trello offers web-based and mobile versions.
 Your boards tell you what’s being worked on, by who, and where it is in a process.
 Boards are filled with cards, which are tasks for you and your team.
 Your team can comment and collaborate on cards, and each individual card can have photos, attachments, due dates, and more.

-GitKraken Boards is an Axosoft product in the GitKraken suite of tools.
+GitKraken Boards is a product in the GitKraken suite of tools.
 If you’re not familiar, it’s similar to Trello but GitKraken Boards is more developer-centric.
 This task and issue tracking system allows development teams to visualize tasks in a Kanban board, calendar, timeline, or dashboard.
+And when you’re ready to make the switch to GitKraken Boards, it even has a Trello importer to quickly and seamlessly move all the details of your cards and boards.

 GitKraken Boards integrates directly with GitHub in order to reduce context switching as your development team completes tasks and makes progress towards milestones.
 GitKraken Boards performs two-way sync with GitHub Issues and Milestones in real-time, so developers and managers have visibility into current project progress at all times.